-- identify typical local and international trends and developments in human resources management in both commercial and public sector organisations in order to consider appropriate human resources management tools within public sector environment; - identify typical labour and employment legislation that affects human resources planning and management; - · determine job functions and roles in relation to overall goals of government; - apply recruitment and selection procedures in provincial and national government; - analyse processes used in the public sector to improve present work performance and develop skills for future work activities; - identify and determine appropriate performance management systems, including procedures for handling grievances and disciplinary issues; - design and implement appropriate training, mentoring, coaching and overall development strategies to ensure ongoing skills and upliftment within public sector environment; - determine resources allocation of human resources in accordance with overall budget constraints; - develop appropriate talent management programmes and reward systems for the purposes of succession planning; - design and implement appropriate appraisal management systems that are linked to service delivery objectives and clearly equate performance to reward and remuneration; and - capacitate managers and leaders in their roles in managing and developing human resources.
+- demonstrate the direct correlation between the quality of human resource management (HRM) and the economic prosperity of countries. - demonstrate an understanding of human resources management and planning in public management and administrative functions; - identify typical local and international trends and developments in human resources management in both commercial and public sector organisations; - demonstrate an understanding of appropriate human resources management tools within the public sector environment; - identify typical labour and employment legislation that affects human resources planning and management; - · determine job functions and roles in relation to the overall goals of government; - apply recruitment and selection procedures in the provincial and national government; - analyse processes used in the public sector to improve present work performance and develop skills for future work activities; - identify and determine appropriate performance management systems, including procedures for handling grievances and disciplinary issues; - design and implement appropriate training, mentoring, coaching and overall development strategies to ensure ongoing skills and upliftment within public sector environment;

+- determine resources of the human resources in accordance with the overall budget constraints; - develop appropriate talent management programmes and reward systems for the purposes of succession planning; - design and implement appropriate appraisal management systems that are linked to service delivery objectives and clearly equate performance to reward and remuneration; - capacitate managers and leaders in their roles in managing and developing human resources; and - evaluate the role of the Fourth Industrial Revolution (4IR) technologies in human resources management.

-Public Management and Governance 3C SEMESTER MODULE NQF LEVEL: 7 utilise budgeting techniques and processes to meet service delivery demands;
+Public Management and Governance 3C SEMESTER MODULE NQF LEVEL: 7